 - 1. Save the file as: W2-D5-JobContactsRevised - 2.
-With the insertion point in the table, choose Table Tools→Layout→Data→Sort (2) to open the Sort dialog box.

-As the list grows longer, it will be convenient to have the cities sorted together so you can focus on one geographic area at a time.
+With the insertion point in the table, choose Table Layout→Data→Sort to open the Sort dialog box. - As the list grows longer, it will be convenient to have the cities sorted together so you can focus on one geographic area at a time. - 3.
+In the Sort By field, click the menu button ∨ and choose City from the menu.
 Notice the Ascending and Descending option buttons on the right.
 Because you won't change that option, the cities will be sorted in Ascending (A to Z) order.